 Is the developer you’re going to hire ready to take the responsibility of maintaining your site?
 This is the most forgotten yet important question among all the questions mentioned above.
 Consider asking your developer whether or not he will maintain your site after completing the development work.
 Also clear your doubts about maintenance cost: is it included in what you’re paying, or would you have to pay it separately?

 Will you provide support after launch?

-Before making any hiring decision, don’t forget to ask your future developer/agency if they can provide quick support after website’s launch.
-Make sure to check their time zone and availability and inquire about what mode of communication they prefer to use for client support: live chat, email or phone etc. Remember, a reliable WordPress developer firmly believes in having long-term relationship with his clients.
+Before making any hiring decision, don’t forget to ask your future developer/agency if they can provide quick support after the website’s launch.
+Make sure to check their time zone and availability and inquire about what mode of communication they prefer to use for client support: live chat, email or phone, etc. Remember, a reliable WordPress developer firmly believes in having a long-term relationship with his clients.